ratschlab/RiboDiff/tools/pipeline/README.md

 ###DESCRIPTION

 Scripts for preprocessing ribosome footprint and RNA-Seq data.
+We use STAR (Dobin A. Bioinformatics.
+2013) to align reads to references.

 ###Pipeline